Zurinlakdawala91/Bharat-Intern-Data-Science/README.md

 # Bharat-Intern-Data-Science

-Task 1 - SMS Classifier
+# Task 1 - SMS Classifier

+# AIM

 Developed a text classification model to classify SMS as either spam or non-spam using data science techniques in Python.

-Task 2 - Titanic Classification
+# Task 2 - Titanic Classification

-AIM:
+# AIM:

 The sinking of the Titanic on April 15, 1912, during its maiden voyage, is a tragic and well-known historical event.
 The collision with an iceberg resulted in the loss of 1502 out of 2224 passengers and crew members.
 The disaster had a profound impact on global safety regulations for ships.

 While chance played a role in survival, it has been observed that certain groups of people were more likely to survive than others.